Basic Information on the FTSE AIM All Share Index

-The FTSE AIM All-Share Index is a listing of all of the AIM quoted companies that can meet the eligibility criteria that has been set by the FTSE.
-In terms of market capitalisation, the top ten listings found on the FTSE AIM All-Share Index include:
+The FTSE AIM All-Share Index is a listing of all of the AIM-quoted companies that can meet the eligibility criteria set by the FTSE.
+In terms of market capitalisation, the top 10 listings found on the FTSE AIM All-Share Index are:

 - New Europe Property Investments Plc